aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/32-creating-rke2-cluster/index.en.md

 ## Completed!

 We're Done!
 You've just created an RKE2 Cluster using the Rancher Multi-Cluster Manager.
-Let's move onto importing the AWS EKS Cluster into Rancher!
+Let's move onto importing the Amazon EKS Cluster into Rancher!